The Importance of Processes in the Industry 4.0 Age

 Mastering the working methods

 Indeed, working methods are the heart of an organization.
 Once well-defined and mastered, they become the internal know-how protected from any third-party oversight, including competitors.
-Investing in work methods not only makes an organization more competitive, but also allows people to evolve through improvements to better embrace technological change.
+Investing in work methods not only makes an organization more competitive, it allows people to evolve and better embrace technological change.

 Standardization of work

 operational specifications such as, but not limited to, steps, time, pressure, torque, or tools;

 management procedures to support the operating system's operating mode, particularly in terms of cadence, management rules on product inventories and services undergoing transformation;